SOSUS

-As the new mobile systems came on line, SOSUS arrays themselves were deactivated and some turned over for scientific research.
+As the new mobile systems came on line, the original arrays were deactivated and some turned over for scientific research.
 The surveillance aspect continues with new systems under Commander, Undersea Surveillance.

 History

 SOSUS history began in 1949 when the US Navy approached the Committee for Undersea Warfare, an academic advisory group formed in 1946 under the National Academy of Sciences, to research antisubmarine warfare.
-As a result, the Navy formed a study group designated Project Hartwell, named for the University of Pennsylvania's Dr. G.P.
+As a result, the Navy formed a study group designated Project Hartwell, named for the University of Pennsylvania's G.P.
 Hartwell who was the Deputy Chairman of the Committee for Undersea Warfare, under Massachusetts Institute of Technology (MIT) leadership.
 The Hartwell panel recommended spending of US$10,000,000 annually to develop systems to counter the Soviet submarine threat consisting primarily of a large fleet of diesel submarines.

 That group also recommended a system to monitor low-frequency sound in the SOFAR channel using multiple listening sites equipped with hydrophones and a processing facility that could calculate submarine positions over hundreds of miles.

 Research

 As a result of the Hartwell group's recommendations, the Office of Naval Research (ONR) contracted with American Telephone and Telegraph Company (AT&T), with its Bell Laboratories research and Western Electric manufacturing elements, to develop a long range, passive detection system, based on bottom arrays of hydrophones.
 The system, using equipment termed Low Frequency Analyzer and Recorder and a process termed Low Frequency Analysis and Recording, both with the acronym LOFAR, was to be based on AT&T's sound spectrograph, developed for speech analysis and modified to analyze low-frequency underwater sounds.
 This research and development effort was given the name Project Jezebel.
-The origin of the project name was explained by Dr. Robert Frosch to Senator Stennis during a 1968 hearing.
-It was because of the low frequencies, "about the A below middle C on the piano" (about 100-150 cycles) and "Jezebel" being chosen because "she was of low character."
+The origin of the project name was explained by Robert Frosch to Senator Stennis during a 1968 hearing.
+It was because of the low frequencies, "about the A below middle C on the piano" (about 100–150 cycles) and "Jezebel" being chosen because "she was of low character."
 This refers to A2 on the musical scale, which is technically two A's below middle C.

 Jezebel and LOFAR branched into the localization of submarines with the AN/SSQ-28 passive omnidirectional Jezebel-LOFAR sonobuoy introduced in 1956 for use by the air antisubmarine forces.
 That sonobuoy gave the aircraft cued by SOSUS access to the same low frequency and LOFAR capability as SOSUS.
 Bell Telephone Laboratories time delay correlation was used to fix target position with two or more sonobuoys in a technique named COrrelation Detection And Ranging (CODAR).
 This, and later specialized, sonobuoys equipped with a small explosive charge could be used in an active mode to detect the echo off the target.
 The active mode was named by engineers developing the technique "Julie" after a burlesque dancer whose "performance could turn passive buoys active."